stfbk/AuBACE/README.md

 ## Usage

-To run our Healthcare use case: start the network; enroll users, if it hasn't been done already; and open the web app to interact with the ledger.
+To run our Healthcare use case: start the network; enroll users, if it hasn't been done already; run the web app and open the browser to interact with the ledger.

 ```bash
 ./start_network.sh